Stay on top of every class.

 Assignments, readings, exams, deadlines.
 All color-coded and laid out by the week, so the semester stops sneaking up on you.

 Smart Tasks is a simple, color-coded planner that helps students organize assignments, track deadlines, and build study habits.
 It's recommended by Columbia University and the University of New Hampshire as a tool for students.
 Give each class a color, add deadlines with reminders, see the week ahead in Next 7 Days, and keep it in sync across iPhone, iPad, Mac, and Apple Watch.
-Free to download, rated 4.7 stars from 4,400+ ratings.
+Free to download.

 Download Free